 An EHT beamformer that transmits an EHT NDP Announcement frame shall set the Partial BW Info subfield in a STA Info field to indicate the feedback subcarrier indices of the solicited EHT compressed beamforming/CQI report (see 9.3.1.19 (VHT/HE NDP Announcement frame format)).

-The EHT beamformer shall use the lowest scidx(0), which is the lower bound of the scidx(0) indicated by the Partial BW Info subfield of a STA Info field that is equal to the maximum of:
+(#17071) The lowest subcarrier index scidx(0) (see subclause 9.4.1.61 (EHT Compressed Beamforming report field)) is the lower bound of the subcarrier indices indicated by the Partial BW Info subfield of a STA Info field that is equal to the maximum of:

 —The minimum subcarrier index located within the channel width indicated in the VHT Operation Information field of either the HE Operation element or the VHT Operation element, whichever is present, or within the channel width indicated in the HT Operation element, if present, or 6 GHz Operation Information field of the HE Operation element, if present (see 9.4.2.249 (HE Operation element) and 9.4.2.311 (EHT Operation element)).

+(#17072) NOTE: Follow the rules defined in 35.15.1(Basic EHT BSS operation) for the EHT BSS operating channel width determination when more than one operation element mentioned above is present,

 —The minimum subcarrier index located within the channel width indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control subfield if EHT OM Control subfield is not present in the same A-Control field, or EHT OM Control subfield together with the OM Control subfield sent by the corresponding EHT beamformee (see 35.9 (Operating mode indication)).

-The EHT beamformer shall use the highest scidx(Ns-1), which is the upper bound of the scidx(Ns-1) indicated by the Partial BW Info subfield of a STA Info field that is equal to the minimum of:
+(#17071) The highest subcarrier index scidx(Ns-1) (see subclause 9.4.1.61 (EHT Compressed Beamforming report field)) is the upper bound of the subcarrier indices indicated by the Partial BW Info subfield of a STA Info field that is equal to the minimum of:

 —The maximum subcarrier index located within the channel width indicated in the VHT Operation Information field of either the HE Operation element or the VHT Operation element, whichever is present, or within the channel width indicated in the HT Operation element, if present, or 6 GHz Operation Information field of the HE Operation element, if present (see 9.4.2.249 (HE Operation element) and 9.4.2.311 (EHT Operation element)).

+(#17072) NOTE: Follow the rules defined in 35.15.1(Basic EHT BSS operation) for the EHT BSS operating channel width determination when more than one operation element mentioned above is present,

 —The maximum subcarrier index located within the channel width indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control subfield if EHT OM Control subfield is not present in the same A-Control field, or EHT OM Control subfield together with the OM Control subfield sent by the corresponding EHT beamformee (see 35.9 (Operating mode indication)).